montehurd/gitshorts/README.md

 Note in the picture above there are six other three-character codes.
 Three-character repeating codes are extremely easy to invoke.
 They represent the individual parts of the output displayed when `aaa` is invoked:

 - `bbb`
-    - **b**ranches, indicating which branch is checked out
+    - **branches**, indicating which branch is checked out
 - `lll`
-    - **l**og of most recent commits with optional numeric argument (defaults to 5 if unspecified)
+    - **log** of most recent commits with optional numeric argument (defaults to 5 if unspecified)
 - `sss`
-    - **s**tatus of files in the current Git repo
+    - **status** of files in the current Git repo
 - `ddd`
-    - **d**iff for each modified but as-of-yet uncommitted file. once activated use arrow keys to navigate between individual file diffs, use `q` to exit
+    - **diff** for each modified but as-of-yet uncommitted file. once activated use arrow keys to navigate between individual file diffs, use `q` to exit
 - `ccc`
-    - **c**ommits, showing diff for each historical commit. use arrow keys to navigate between individual commit diffs, use `q` to exit
+    - **commits**, showing diff for each historical commit. use arrow keys to navigate between individual commit diffs, use `q` to exit
 - `ppp`
-    - **p**rompt, clearing other console text
+    - **prompt**, clearing other console text

 &nbsp;